| Crates.io | pg_parse |

 assert_eq!(result[0].to_string(), "SELECT * FROM contacts");

-organization maintains the official implementation: pg_query.rs
+The pganalyze organization maintains the official implementation:

-.
+pg_query.rs.
 This

-closely resembles the name of the C library also published by the team (libpg_query
+closely resembles the name of the C library also published by the team (libpg_query).
+This implementation uses the

-interface introduced with version 13 of libpg_query
+interface introduced with version 13 of libpg_query.

-however utilizes the older JSON interface to manage parsing.
-The intention of this library
+This library similarly consumes libpg_query however utilizes the older JSON interface to manage parsing.
+The intention

-is to maintain a dependency "light" implementation with serde
+is to maintain a dependency "light" implementation with serde and serde_json being the only required runtime

 So which one should you use?
-You probably want to use the official pg_query.rs
+You probably want to use the official pg_query.rs library as that will continue to be

-updates.
-This library will continue to be maintained however may not be as up-to-date as the official implementation.
+kept closely up to date with libpg_query updates.
+This library will continue to be maintained however may not be as

 A huge thank you to Lukas Fittl for all of his amazing work creating libpg_query.